in the house cats section of the site, we'll expose, explore, and learn

 I've also heard people say that cats don't need much attention.
 While it is true that cats are very self-sufficient (and may appear to not need attention at times), this is largely false.

-Most Cats that are played with, talked to, and shown physical affection on a regular basis will crave the attention when it stops.
+Most cats that are played with, talked to, and shown physical affection on a regular basis will crave the attention when it stops.

 House cats most definitely can and do develop deep bonds and solid relationships with both the humans in the house (or visitors), and other pets as well.

-House cats that are shown lots of attention are more apt to be better adjusted and well-behaved.
+Kitties that are shown lots of attention are more apt to be better adjusted and well-behaved.
 So, show your cats some love.
 Chase them around the house!

 Video catnip is an option for when you're out of the house.
 Here are some of the best cat toys, a number of which can safely amuse your cat while you're out.